Software

 This is not 2002

-Nowadays, the concept of a “full-stack engineer” is rarely a thing, at least not professionally.
-The days of a simple HTML site with a Perl CGI script as your “backend” are gone, and so are the days of “webmaster@domain.com” email addresses.
+What is a “full-stack engineer”, anyway?
+What do they do?
+The days when a site was just some HTML with a Perl CGI script as your “backend” are gone, and so are the “webmaster@domain.com” email addresses.
 Software development has become a sprawling field.
-Not only did the ways of doing things have grown exponentially, but we now have less time to focus on them.
+Not only is there a head-spinning number of ways to solve the same problem, but we now have less time to focus on all them.
 A common software development team is no longer a handful of male nerds with bad hygiene, cranking out code with little supervision and little understanding of their work by anyone else.
 It is now a more diverse, more collaborative, and a more conventional place of business.
 This naturally comes with an overhead of inefficiency.
 There is way more complexity, there are more meetings and lines of communication, with fewer and fewer hours in the day for improving ourselves at one specific thing.
 Your precious “10x developer” is now probably answering Slack messages every 5 minutes.

 Keeping up with all the new developments and “hot” new frameworks in the Javascript ecosystem alone can be draining, and dev/cloud ops is no different.
 Why, then, do we expect software engineers to be Cloud experts?